image-js/image-js-docs/docs/Basics/Working with Masks.md

 ### Use `cannyEdgeDetector()` method

 There is also a third way to get a mask.
-It is to use [`сannyEdgeDetector` method](../Features/Morphology/Canny%20Edge%20Detector.md).
+It is to use [`cannyEdgeDetector` method](../Features/Morphology/Canny%20Edge%20Detector.md).

 ```ts
 image = image.cannyEdgeDetector(); // returns a mask